 Employer-language snapshot

-The employer-language panel is useful for vocabulary only.
-It is not representative demand, market size, salary evidence, previous-year movement, or a prediction.
+The small dated sample of public job postings is useful for vocabulary only.
+It is not representative demand, market size, salary evidence, year-over-year movement, or a prediction.

 | Entry lane | Current sampled wording to practice | Certification mentions in the sample |